 Backyard permaculture is about designing a productive ecosystem that is diverse and sustainable.
 It is not an exaggeration to say it concerns saving the planet.
-Call it your small contribution to make sure that your grandchildren inherit a habitable world if you will.
+Call it your small contribution to making sure that your grandchildren inherit a habitable world if you will.

 But at our green home it is about providing food, water and energy for the family in a way that is compatible with nature.
 Choosing better health for both ourselves and the planet is central to our philosophy; we are doing our level best to create a cyan zone.

-Backyard permaculture was last updated by Bernard Preston on 9rd May, 2023.
+Backyard permaculture was last updated by Bernard Preston on 9rd May, 2024.

 Until each of us in his or her small way starts to take responsibility for our own lives, this destruction of the environment and our bodies will continue unabated.